 The quote from Steve Silberman hit me surprisingly hard today.

-Truth is, long before I realized I was autistic, I had abandoned Windows and discovered the joy of alternative operating systems.
+Truth is, long before I learned I was autistic, I had abandoned Windows and discovered the joy of alternative operating systems.
 I had customized my own computer, but what I was truly cherishing, as early at fourteen years old was the sheer diversity of operating systems in existence.
 I knew that was called “diversity” but I did not know, back then, what the word “diversity” means for others today.

 What I did know, however, is that mentioning other operating systems than Windows was attracting bad sorts of attention: mockery, disapproval, fear, a general form of opprobrium which I quickly learned to avoid at all costs.
 Without access to a group of peers (that came six years later), I simply hid my technical endeavors.
 Played “make pretend” by staying knowledgeable on Windows developments, attempting to reskin the appearance of my software towards “normality” (with more or less, and often less, success).